Rotifer: Reproduction and life cycle

 The phylum Rotifera encloses three classes that reproduce by three different mechanisms: Seisonidea only reproduce sexually; Bdelloidea reproduce exclusively by asexual parthenogenesis; Monogononta reproduce alternating these two mechanisms ("cyclical parthenogenesis" or "heterogony").
 Parthenogenesis (amictic phase) dominates the monogonont life cycle, promoting fast population growth and colonization.
 In this phase males are absent and amictic females produce diploid eggs by mitosis which develop parthenogenetically into females that are clones of their mothers.
 Some amictic females can generate mictic females that will produce haploid eggs by meiosis.
 Mixis (meiosis) is induced by different types of stimulus depending on species.
 Haploid eggs develop into haploid dwarf males if they are not fertilized and into diploid "resting eggs" (or "diapausing eggs") if they are fertilized by males.
 Such eggs are often dispersed by winds or birds.

 Fertilization is internal.
 The male either inserts his penis into the female's cloaca or uses it to penetrate her skin, injecting the sperm into the body cavity.
 The egg secretes a shell, and is attached either to the substratum, nearby plants, or the female's own body.
 A few species, such as members of the Rotaria, are ovoviviparous, retaining the eggs inside their body until they hatch.
 The zygote undergoes modified spiral cleavage.

 Most species hatch as miniature versions of the adult.
 Sessile species, however, are born as free-swimming larvae, which closely resemble the adults of related free-swimming species.
 Females grow rapidly, reaching their adult size within a few days, while males typically do not grow in size at all.

 The life span of monogonont females varies from two days to about three weeks.

 Loss of sexual reproduction system

 'Ancient asexuals': Bdelloid rotifers are assumed to have reproduced without sex for many millions of years.
 Males are absent within the species, and females reproduce only by parthenogenesis.

-However, a new study provided evidence for interindividual genetic exchange and recombination in Adineta vaga, a species previously thought to be anciently asexual.
+However, in 2020, a study was published that provided evidence for interindividual genetic exchange and recombination in Adineta vaga, a species previously thought to be anciently asexual.

 Recent transitions: Loss of sexual reproduction can be inherited in a simple Mendelian fashion in the monogonont rotifer Brachionus calyciflorus: This species can normally switch between sexual and asexual reproduction (cyclical parthenogenesis), but occasionally gives rise to purely asexual lineages (obligate parthenogens).
 These lineages are unable to reproduce sexually due to being homozygous for a recessive allele.